hyperstack-org/hyperstack/docs/installation/installation.md

 bundle exec rails hyperstack:install:webpack
 ```
 This will do the following:
-+ Insure yarn is installed
++ Insure node and yarn are installed
 + Install the Webpacker gem
 + Add the Hyperstack Webpacker manifests
 + Manage the Hyperstack dependencies with yarn

-These steps are explained in detailed below.
+You can manually perform the above steps following the instructions below.

 #### Yarn and Node